 The third way we can use the melody is by using fragments of the original melody.
 Fragments are short pieces of direct quoting of the original melody within your improvisation.
 How much of the fragment of the original melody is up to the improvisor.
 You can use a short theme of the melody (much like what we quoted in the example above on “Well You Needn’t”) and use it to develop it much like what we covered in the motif tips or you can take large segments (for example, the “B” section of “What Is This Thing Called Love?”) and directly quote that section.

 I hope you’ve enjoyed this week’s tip as well as the series on Using the Melody.
 If you’ve enjoyed this, please share it with your friends via Facebook, Twitter, LinkedIn, Google+ or any other site you’re a contributor for.
 I appreciate all of the comments and feedback from you guys and hope we can continue sharing ideas and dialogue.
-Also, check out my book (Targeting: Improvisation With Purpose) by clicking on the link to the right or by going to Jason Klobnak Music.
+Also, check out my book (Targeting: Improvisation With Purpose) by going to Jason Klobnak Music.
 You’ll find more information about the book, specials I’m running as well as reviews from others who’ve purchased (it’s been a while since I’ve updated the reviews and I will get some new ones up there too).
 Enjoy!

 Thank you for taking the time to read this blog/post.
 As a thank you I wanted to give you a FREE MP3 from the JKQ.
 Simply click the button below and fill out the short form and you’ll have it in just a few short moments!